Joe-Robertson/aaronpdennis.github.io/_posts/2014-12-30-terrain-in-mapbox-studio.md

 	<figcaption>Mapbox Terrain V2</figcaption>
 </figure>

 Each terrain version has its strengths.
 A workaround that realizes the benefits of both is to reference `mapbox.mapbox-terrain-v1,mapbox.mapbox-terrain-v2` as sources for your Mapbox Studio project.
-This allows you to render both as layers on your map.
+This allows you to render both hillshades as layers on your map.

 <figure>
 	<img src="/images/mapbox-terrain/ridge-valley-v1v2.png">